aosasona/weethy/README.md

-A simple weather app that makes API calls to https://www.weatherapi.com/ in ReactJS
+A simple weather app that displays weather data for any location in ReactJS.